ufo-kit/concert/docs/devel/tutorial.rst

 constructor.
 Now, all that's left to do, is implementing the abstract methods that would raise a :exc:`.AccessorNotImplementedError`::

-        def _get_position(self):
+        async def _get_position(self):
             # the returned value must have units compatible with units set in
-            # the Quantity this getter implements
+            # the Quantity this getter implements.
+In this case we just return
+            # some stored value
-            return self.position
+            return self._read_position

-        def _set_position(self, position):
+        async def _set_position(self, position):
             # position is guaranteed to be in the units set by the respective
+            # Quantity.
+In this case just store the desired position in a
-            # Quantity
+            # private variable.
-            self.position = position
+            self._read_position = position

-We guarantee that in setters which implement a :class:`.Quantity`, like the :meth:`._set_position` above, obtain the value in the exact same units as they were specified in the respective :class:`.Quantity` they implement.
+We guarantee that setters which implement a :class:`.Quantity`, like the :meth:`._set_position` above, obtain the value in the exact same units as they were specified in the respective :class:`.Quantity` they implement.
 E.g. if the above :meth:`_set_position` implemented a quantity with units set in kilometers,